Lionad-Morotar/chrome-low-quality-text-reproduce/readme.md

 ## in short

-use these css props together causing low text quality:
+Combining the use of these CSS styles and enable scrollbar leads to low-quality text rendering: `transform`、`border`、`border-radius`、`border`

 ```css
 .selector {